yandex-cloud/docs/en/managed-kubernetes/operations/connect/security-groups.md

   resource "yandex_vpc_security_group" "k8s-main-sg" {
     name        = "k8s-main-sg"
-    description = "Group rules support basic cluster functionality.
+    description = "Group rules ensure the basic performance of the cluster.
 Apply it to the cluster and node groups." network_id  = "<cloud network ID>"
     ingress {
       protocol          = "TCP"
       description       = "Rule allows availability checks from load balancer's address range.
-It is required for the operation of a fault-tolerant cluster and load balancer services." v4_cidr_blocks = ["198.18.235.0/24", "198.18.248.0/24"]
+It is required for the operation of a fault-tolerant cluster and load balancer services." predefined_target = "loadbalancer_healthchecks"
       from_port         = 0
       to_port           = 65535
     }
     ingress {
       protocol          = "ANY"